Paradox logo designed by Mine™.

 My sincere thanks to Bernadette for sharing her knowledge here during the past few weeks.
 It’s been a pleasure having her as a guest author.

-Links to the full ‘Building your design business’ series:
+The full ‘Building your design business’ series: